John Whitfield Bunn and Jacob Bunn: Early life and early business experiences

 John Bunn spent his childhood and early adulthood on the family farm located near Milford, New Jersey.

 In 1847, at the age of 16, John W. Bunn left New Jersey to join his older brother Jacob Bunn in the wholesale grocery trade in Springfield, Sangamon County, Illinois, having been induced to make the migration to Illinois by the positive and promising description that Jacob Bunn had furnished during a return visit to the New Jersey farm where both men had been raised.

 In 1858, John W. Bunn achieved the status of partner in the wholesale grocery firm of "J. Bunn Company."

 The Springfield, Illinois, grocery enterprise altered its corporate name to reflect the new change in partnership, changing its official name to "J. & J. W. Bunn Company."

-Coming to adulthood in the quickly developing state of Illinois, and achieving an increasingly prominent status among the commercial leadership of Illinois, John W. Bunn developed a close friendship with statesman and lawyer Abraham Lincoln.
-John W. Bunn was a principal member within, and one of the most important members and operators of, the Abraham Lincoln political network of friendship and political support, having once earned from Illinois historian and scholar George A. Lawrence the honorable description of having been one of the closest personal and political friends of Abraham Lincoln himself.
+As an adult, he achievied a prominent status among the commercial leadership of Illinois.
+Through his position he was able to form a close friendship with statesman and lawyer Abraham Lincoln.
+He became one of the most important members of Lincoln's political network, and was described by historian and scholar George A. Lawrence as one of the closest personal and political friends of the future president.